bot-app/trading/docs/rest-api.md

 ## FreqUI

-Freqtrade provides a builtin webserver, which can serve [FreqUI](https://github.com/trading/frequi), the trading UI.
+Trading provides a builtin webserver, which can serve [FreqUI](https://github.com/trading/frequi), the trading UI.

 By default, the UI is not included in the installation (except for docker images), and must be installed explicitly with `trading install-ui`.
 This same command can also be used to update freqUI, should there be a new release.